Weekly Drop-In Class

 How to be happy all the time and live a meaningful life

 From the depths of our heart, we want to be happy all the time and live a meaningful life.
 How can we do this?
 We can do this through training in meditation.
 Meditation makes our mind peaceful, and when our mind is peaceful we are happy, even if our external conditions are poor.
-The Kadam Lamrim teachings and meditations open our heart and deepen our understanding and experience of the spiritual path.
+Join us after lunch and learn how to open your heart and deepen our understanding and experience of the spiritual path.
 Suitable for both beginners and more experienced practitioners.

-Each class includes guided meditation,teaching and time for questions.
-Seating is on chairs or cushions and no special clothing is required.
+Each class includes a brief teaching, guided meditation, and time for questions.
+Seating is on chairs or cushions and no special clothing or pre-registration is required.

 Sachi Tamura is a member of the Teacher Training Program at the Bodhichitta Buddhist Centre.
 She has been active in the Kadampa community since 2008 and has been our branch teacher for Esquimalt since 2011.
 Sachi enjoys sharing with students the practical application of Buddha’s teachings.